Why An Ocean Ambassador Certification Program?

 A big part of turning things around will include getting more people involved around the country and across the globe, and not just those who live on the coast.

-The virtual IOA Certification Training is designed to prepare individuals with skills and tools to be active advocates for ocean and watershed health.
+The virtual IOA Certification Training is designed to prepare individuals with the skills and tools to be powerful advocates for ocean and watershed health.
 Over five weeks, Ambassadors from all over the country learn from top ocean advocates, scientists, and policymakers, and network with other Inland Ocean Ambassadors and partner organizations to expand their ocean and water expertise.
 Ambassadors gain experience in community engagement and advocacy and get the tools needed to be effective ocean and water champions in their communities.

 We accept applicants who want to be effective ocean and watershed advocates who will be involved and consider joining an existing chapter, starting a new chapter, or engaging within their own communities.
 This training is designed to be interactive and participants will be expected to engage with the group throughout the five weeks.
 While many of our regular volunteer opportunities are in-person, this training will also cover ways to get involved virtually during COVID-19.